HugoBlox/theme-research-group/content/authors/Zhentao SHE/_index.md

 ---
 # Display name
-title: Zhentao SHE 佘
+title: Zhentao  SHE

 # Username (this should match the folder name)
 authors:
-  - Zhentao SHE
+  - SHE, Zhentao

 # Is this the primary user of the site?
 superuser: true